 Clubs and Activities

-These are just a few of the clubs and activities students become involved with throughout the school year:
+Many students participate in math, science, literary, art, computer, and history competitions.
+Below are a few of the clubs and activities students become may engage in throughout the school year.

 Key Club is an international, student-run service organization.
-Canterbury’s Key Club is the largest club in the High School and works with many service organizations in the Fort Wayne community, including Erin’s House, Big Brothers/Big Sisters, Boys and Girls Club and the Fort Wayne Museum of Art.
+Canterbury’s Key Club is the largest club in the High School and works with many service organizations in the Fort Wayne community, including Erin’s House, Big Brothers Big Sisters, Boys and Girls Club, and the Fort Wayne Museum of Art.

-The Untitled Paper is an all-school, student-run newspaper distributed to the K-12 community.
-Articles are written and pictures are taken by students during their free time.
+"The Untitled Paper" is an all-school, student-run newspaper distributed to the K-12 community.
+Students write articles and take pictures outside of class time.
 All interested students are encouraged to participate.
-Juniors take on the role of assistant editors, using InDesign to lay out the newspaper.
-Seniors are eligible for editor positions, creating, assigning and editing articles for the eight issues published each year.
+Juniors take on the role of assistant editors, learning Adobe InDesign to create and the newspaper layout.
+Seniors are eligible for editor positions, creating, assigning, and editing articles for the eight issues published each year.